 Increased labor productivity

-Here the comes the real part.
-Now that you have understood the importance and the role of a warehouse management system in the logistics business, it is now time for choosing the right system for your warehouse functions.
+Here comes the real part.
+Now that you have understood the importance and the role of a warehouse management software in the logistics business, it is now time for choosing the right system for your warehouse functions.

 However, understanding the what features and functionalities to look for can actually help you choose the right one.